-Also, our 276 summer camp participants represented a whopping % increase in campership from our 2017 summer season!
+Also, our 276 summer camp participants represented a whopping 30% increase in campership from our 2017 summer season!
 This reminds us of the importance of our work.
 Although society is changing at an alarming pace, Catholic camp ministry remains – and may be even more than ever – an invaluable experience for each young person.

-A portion of that increase was twenty-seven campers from Sagkeeng First Nation Last year, the Lord led us to Fr.
+A portion of that increase was twenty-seven campers from Sagkeeng First Nation.
+Last year, the Lord led us to Fr.
 Augustine Ezediniru, Pastor serving the Parish of St. Alexander.
 Fr.
 Augustine dreamt of offering the young people in his community a Catholic summer experience.
 We committed to doing everything we could to bring his dream to reality.

 According to Fr.
 Augustine: “It was a really awesome experience for them.
 When they came back home, they were so full of energy and excitement.
 They really enjoyed the program,” he continued.
 “They talked about all the friendships they created and all the games they played with people from other communities.
 They made so many friends!”